How to start a cinema

 • 75 seats: 125 m² / 1,350 ft2

-The number of screens and the auditorium capacity depend on many factors ranging from audience potential estimates and the programming range that is planned to the finance available and the characteristics and size of the site or building.
-In general one medium or large auditorium seating at least 150 people is required.
+In general, one medium or large auditorium seating at least 150 people is required.
 A more typical capacity is around 200-230 seats.
-This auditorium should be able to accommodate the peak audiences at weekends – people turned away from a full house may not return.
+This auditorium should be able to accommodate peak audiences at weekends (people turned away from a full house may not return).

 Sound issues

 Although film is first and foremost a visual medium, poor sound quality will ruin even the sharpest pictures.
-Sound is an area often overlooked but, just as you need good sightlines, you also need good sound-lines.
+Sound is often overlooked but just as you need good sightlines, you also need good sound-lines.

-Apart from the obvious comfort and size considerations it is imperative that the auditoria are designed with the following in mind:
+Apart from the obvious comfort and size considerations, it’s imperative that auditoria are designed with the following in mind:

 • External sound insulation (how many times have you heard traffic noise, trains or building works over the soundtrack of the film you are watching?)